 6. Add additional embellishments, as desired

-If you'd like, you can add things like pine cones (try our DIY cinnamon scented ones here), or deer antlers into the garland to fill the spaces out even more!
+If you’d like, you can add things like pine cones (try our DIY cinnamon scented ones here), berry picks, or faux deer antlers into the garland to fill the spaces out even more!